People say a picture is worth a thousand words. Maybe they just don’t like readin’…

 Main Street in Salt Lake City ca. 1948 looking south

 Jack’s case, involving stolen Nikola Tesla secrets, plays out along Main Street.
 The photo show banners hung across the street in preparation for the Days of ’47 parade.
-The Walker Bank tower, shown at the center left in the distance, figures into Bosko Cvito’s test in MORMON DETECTIVE.
+The Walker Bank tower, shown at the center left in the distance, figures into Bosko Cvito’s test in THE TESLA DECEPTION.
 Jack’s office, in the Karrick Building, is opposite the bank and another 1/2 block south.

 State Street in Salt Lake City ca. 1948 looking north